beniaminogreen/cragg/README.md

 in R. It can be thought of as the matrix-equivalent of the first-stage F-test for weak instruments, and is used to evaluate models with multiple endogenous variables.
-This function has been tested against the results from STATA’s ivreg2 package ([Baum, Schaffer, and Stillman 2002](#ref-ivreg2)) to ensure accuracy.
+This function has been tested against the results from STATA’s ivreg2 package \[@ivreg2\] to ensure accuracy.
 The syntax is show below:

 ``` r
 library(cragg)